serje3/fastapi-builder/README.md

 ```

 ### Testing
-To test the application, the pytest module is used here.
+After launching the application, in your browser you can go to 127.0.0.1:8000/docs and test it.

-Tests written in the "tests" folder
+Automated tests written in the "tests" folder.
 You can run tests by this command
 #### Windows
 ```shell